High-dimensional statistical arbitrage with factor models and stochastic control: Monte Carlo simulations

 \section{Monte Carlo simulations}

-We finally conclude the paper by providing some high-dimensional numerical simulations that give new insights about the behavior of the previously discussed strategies and their sensitivity to the different parameters, emphasizing in a separate simulation the role of the factor model and its connection with market-neutrality.
-To this end, we first simulate a large number of paths of $X$ in a high-dimensional setting (in particular, we choose $N=100$) by using exact Monte Carlo sampling along a discrete time grid, and we then execute the previous strategies for some parametric choices of $X$ and some values of $p$ to compute sample paths of $\pi_t$ and $W_t$ and histograms of the terminal Profit \& Loss (P\&L).
-We have therefore opted to defer systematic (out-of-sample) experiments with real data to a separate paper, since examining carefully the delicate issues of asset selection, rebalance frequency, construction of the factor models and obtention of $X$, high-dimensional parameter estimation and updating, risk control, etc. that the problem requires would be impossible to consider here without prohibitively extending the length of the paper.
+We conclude the paper by providing some high-dimensional numerical simulations that give new insights about the behavior of the previously discussed strategies and their sensitivity to the different parameters, emphasizing in a separate simulation the role of the factor model and its connection with market-neutrality.
+To this end, we first simulate $X$ in the case of $N=100$ residuals by using exact Monte Carlo sampling along a discrete time grid, and we execute the previous strategies for some parametric choices of $X$ and some values of $p$ to compute sample paths of $\pi_t$ and $W_t$ and histograms of the terminal Profit \& Loss (P\&L).
+We have however opted to defer experiments with real data to a separate paper, since examining carefully the delicate issues of asset selection, rebalance frequency, construction of the factor models and obtention of $X$, high-dimensional parameter estimation and updating, risk control, etc. that the problem requires would be impossible to consider here without prohibitively extending the length of the paper.

 During all this section, we therefore fix the following parameters for our model: $A$ is diagonal with entries drawn i.i.d from a normal distribution of mean 0.5 and standard deviation $0.1$, and the coefficients of $\sigma$ are drawn i.i.d from a uniform distribution in $[-0.3,0.3]$, except for the diagonal elements which are drawn from a uniform distribution in $[0,0.5]$.
 Furthermore $p=\mathds{1}$ for the first simulations, and we will also perturb it later to study different factor model regimes and the impact of imposing market neutrality.
 We also fix a finite horizon of $T=20$ and a temporal grid $0=t_0<t_1<\ldots t_L=T$ obtained by discretizing $[0,T]$ with constant $\Delta t=T/L=20/400=0.5$.